tomi-fic/Movies/README.md

 Movie App - FrontEnd Project
 =====================

 This app is made for movies search with frontend only.
 There are many libraries used in this project : **React** for DOM visualisation, **Redux** for state management, **redux-thunk** for handling API side effects, **react-router** for SPA approach and many more.
-Please feel free to fork it and
+Please feel free to fork and use it.

 Prerequisites
 -------------